bugzilla/bugzilla/docs/en/rst/administration.rst

 address, not LDAP username.
 For example, bugs are still assigned by email address and users are still queried by email address.

-.. caution:: Because the Bugzilla account is not created until the first time a user logs in, a user who has not yet logged is unknown to Bugzilla.
+.. warning:: Because the Bugzilla account is not created until the first time a user logs in, a user who has not yet logged is unknown to Bugzilla.
    This means they cannot be used as an assignee or QA contact (default or otherwise), added to any CC list, or any other such operation.
 One